rhit99900/unilang/_roadmap.idea.md

 - Parse the tokens generated through a Syntax Tree mapping and a Parser to identify the character and their types.

 ## TODO
-- Character Comparison to get punctuation symbols isn't working as expected.
-Need to be fixed.
+- Fixes to Syntax Tree Mapping